Senior Seminar

 492 .02 Becoming a Self, Living a Life

 This seminar focuses on the following Big Question: What does it mean to become a self, and what is the process of becoming a self throughout one’s life?
 Put another way, it asks: How does one become the person one is meant to be?
 How do we live, in the words of Parker Palmer, “the life that wants to live in me?”
 We begin with the assumption that each one of us is led or called to be a unique self.
 But what is meant by a “calling”?
 And called by whom?
 We will consider the traditional Christian view that each of us is called by God, through an inner leading, to become our true self, a unique image of God, expressed through a life of service in the world.
 We will also consider alternative views on selfhood and how to live a meaningful life.
 And we will consider how we might hear this call, this inner leading, by becoming better listeners to ourselves and others.
 We will be aided by readings from the disciplines of philosophy, theology, psychology and comparative literature.
 And we will be guided by open, honest, compassionate self-reflection and group discussion.
-By the end of the seminar each of us should have a better sense not only of the person one is, but the person one is called to be.
+By the end of the seminar each of us should have a better sense not only of the person one is, but the person one is called to be.492.03 Engaging the Other — Who is my neighbor?

 Christ calls us to love our neighbors as ourselves.
 But what exactly does this mean?
 Who are our neighbors in this increasingly shrinking world wrought with violence, fear and destruction?
 Who is included in our definitions of “neighbor,” and who is on the fringes or completely excluded?
 Who sits at our table, and with whom do we break bread, a sacred ritual of communing with another person?
-What does hospitality mean when it is given and when it is received?
+What does hospitality mean when it is given and when it is received?492.05 Sport, Faith, and Life

 How does sport and how does religion help us understand how we should live in community?
 Sport has often embraced the religious and spiritual attitudes that participants and spectators bring to it.
 The Christian faith, on the flip side, has had a much less uniform response to its adherents engaging in sport.
 In this course, we will discuss a number of specific facets of the relationship between sport and Christianity such as legal issues, evangelism, prayer, character development and many others.
-And within each facet, we will reflect on students’ own experiences related to sport/physical activity and Christianity.
+And within each facet, we will reflect on students’ own experiences related to sport/physical activity and Christianity.492.06 The Art of Listening

 Author Adam McHugh wrote, “the sort of people that we become is, in large part, determined by the voices that we choose to listen to.”
 In this class we will explore listening to the voices of both God and others and learn about the beauty and deep value of silence.
 We will engage in conversation over cups of tea, and we will listen deeply to the stories of others.
-Be prepared to check your phone at the door, enter with a curiosity for what you will hear, and leave the class with a newfound attentiveness that allows you to, in the words of poet Mary Oliver, “every day see or hear something that more or less kills you with delight.”
+Be prepared to check your phone at the door, enter with a curiosity for what you will hear, and leave the class with a newfound attentiveness that allows you to, in the words of poet Mary Oliver, “every day see or hear something that more or less kills you with delight.”492.07 Issues of Science and Religion

 A course that considers from a brief historical perspective the issues between modern science and Christianity, particularly as they relate to the issue of origins.
 We will survey our current understanding of the origin of the universe, including our galaxy and solar system, by considering the most recent Big Bang theories and our knowledge of the evolution and formation of stars and the origin of life.
-On the other hand, we will develop an approach to the Scriptures and examine how they inform us on the creation of the cosmos.
+On the other hand, we will develop an approach to the Scriptures and examine how they inform us on the creation of the cosmos.492.09 Friendship and Community

 Drawing on the humanities, social sciences, arts and even a little bit from the natural sciences, we will explore the importance of friendship and community to flourishing human life, especially in troubled times.
 We will reflect on our experiences of friendship and community and how to be more intentional about them.
 Readings will range from classic philosophical essays, such as Cicero’s “On Friendship” and C. S. Lewis’s The Four Loves, to novels such as Wendell Berry’s Jayber Crow, to work by social scientists such as Sherry Turkle and the interdisciplinary frameworks of René Girard’s mimetic theory and James P. Carse’s Finite and Infinite Games.
-Written requirements will include daily responses and a lifeview paper.
+Written requirements will include daily responses and a lifeview paper.492.10 Technology and the Future of Being Human

 In this course, we will explore the historical tensions between modern science and Christianity, particularly regarding the topic of origins.
 Our primary focus will be on the latest Big Bang theories and our current understanding of the formation and evolution of stars, the origin of our own solar system, life, and humans.
 Moreover, we aim to study the Scriptures better to comprehend their perspective on the creation of the universe.
-By examining these two books of knowledge, we hope to determine whether they contradict each other, can be reconciled, should exist in dialogue, or can be integrated into a single book.
+By examining these two books of knowledge, we hope to determine whether they contradict each other, can be reconciled, should exist in dialogue, or can be integrated into a single book.492.11 Psalms for Life

 This course takes a look at the biblical book of Psalms and its influence on the life and faith formation of its readers — including you!
 We will examine the Psalms in their biblical setting, in Christian theological understanding, in their historical use for Christian worship, and as they appear in art and culture around the world.
 We will also focus on the Psalms as expressions of human identity developing over time — identity lived in relationship with God and others.